zbyszeksmiechowicz/microgateway/kubernetes/README.md

 If you have deployed edgemicro as sidecar, by default it comes with 1 replica.
 You can use kubernetes scaling principles to scale your deployments

-- **Edgemicro as Service**
+1. **Edgemicro as Service**

+- Check the current deployment State
 ```
 kubectl get deployments
 NAME                DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
 edge-microgateway   1         1         1            1           18h
 helloworld          1         1         1            1           1d
 ```

-Scale the deployment from 1 to as many replicas you desire
+- Scale the deployment from 1 to as many replicas you desire
 ```
 kubectl scale deployment edge-microgateway --replicas=2
 ```

-In case you want to set for autoscaling, you can use following command
+- In case you want to set for autoscaling, you can use following command

 ```
 kubectl autoscale deployment edge-microgateway --cpu-percent=50 --min=1 --max=10
 ```

-Check deployment and pods
+- Check deployment and pods after Scaling
 ```
 NAME                DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
 edge-microgateway   2         2         2            2           18h